microsoft/language-server-protocol/indexFormat/specification.md

 <img src="./resultSet.png" alt="Result Set"  style="max-width: 50%; max-height: 50%"/>

+Result sets are linked to ranges using a `next` edge.
+A results set can also forward information to another result set by linking to it using a `next` edge.

 The pattern of storing the result with the `ResultSet` will be used for other requests as well.
 The lookup algorithm is therefore as follows for a request [document, position, method]:

 1. find all ranges for [document, position].
 If none exist, return `null` as the result
 1. sort the ranges by containment the innermost first
 1. for range in ranges do
+   1. assign range to out
+   1. while out !== `null`
-   1. check if range has an outgoing edge `textDocument/${method}`. if yes, use it and return the corresponding result
+      1. check if out has an outgoing edge `textDocument/${method}`. if yes, use it and return the corresponding result
-   1. check if range has an outgoing edge `refersTo`. if yes, resolve the result set
+      1. check if out has an outgoing `next` edge.
+If yes, set out to the target vertex.
+Else set out to `null`
-   1. check if the result set has an outgoing edge `textDocument/${method}`. if yes, use it and return the corresponding result
+   1. end
 1. end
 1. otherwise return `null`